willyvaessen/100DaysofCode/README.md

 Today is also the day that the new iPhone is presented.
 With the little bit of time available, I worked through some freeCodeCamp lessons about objects.

+## 13 September 2023

+Today I'm working on some more lessons about objects.
+Finished some lessons on Sololearn, in the Angular course.